 Marinading Time Tip

-Keep it to 4-6 hours (minimum) to 24 hours maximum.
+I said it before but I'm saying it again: marinate the chicken for 4-8 hours OR up to 24 hours maximum.
 Because yogurt and lemon juice are such great tenderizers, the enzymes in the yogurt and lemon juice start to break down the meat.
-I've found if I marinade past the 24 hour mark, it changes the texture of the chicken breast a little bit.
+I've found if I marinade past the 24 hour mark, it changes the texture of the chicken breast, leaning towards mushy and no one wants mushy chicken breast.
 Marinating about 8-12 hours seems to be the sweet spot.

 ~April